itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Not sure that it is 100% correct term, but I think about it like that.
 Sometimes network output produce something that we didn't teach it.

-To understand it we must first of all define Energy Function.
+To understand it we must first of all define the Energy Function.

 .. math::